shigen-StoneRoot/FFPN/pretraining datasets/readme.md

 cropped_img = ori_img[x1:x2, y1:y2, :]
 arr2nii(cropped_img, nii, tar_nii_path)
  ```
 This step is optional.
-Please note the we have conduct this operation on the provided data in Baidu Netdisk.
+Please note we have conducted this operation on the provided data in Baidu Netdisk.

 ### (4) Generate the hessian and coarse_gt